LikeaGokuLight/LikeaGokuLight/README.md

 - 👋 Hi, I’m @LikeaGokuLight
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m currently learning MERN
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...